 This fish is often mistaken for its close relative, the crowned or diadem squirrelfish (Sargocentron diadema).
 Having the same two diagonal white lines on the head, what primarily separates the two species is that this particular fish has a deeper ruby-red colored body, the stripes are more of a bluish-white color, and the dorsal fin is black, white, and red.

 Because this fish has rough scales and sharp gill spines, it can easily get caught or snagged in aquarium net materials.
 If this happens it may be difficult to remove the fish from the material without some scale damage occurring.
 Use caution when handling this and other squirrelfish.
-If poked by one of the spines, although not poisonous or toxic to humans, it can still result in a nasty and painful stinging injury.
+The spines can cause a nasty and painful stinging injury.

 Squirrelfish are generally a peaceful species of fish and make excellent additions to most marine community aquariums.
 Squirrelfish may be bullied and will run and hide rather than stand up to an aggressor.
 They fare well with more robust tank mates.
 Most mildly predatory fish tend to leave them alone because of their intimidating dorsal spikes.
 They also do best when kept in large groups of six or more.
 Compatible tankmates for the squirrelfish may include angelfish, anthias, batfish, clownfish, hawkfish, and tangs.
 Squirrelfish will prey on smaller species of fish and crustaceans.

 The most suitable size of the tank is dependent upon how many squirrelfish you intend to have.
 A 50-gallon tank is suitable for a single fish, 75 gallons is good for a small group, and at least 100 gallons is needed for larger groupings.

 Squirrelfish are active swimmers and should have sufficient swimming space.
 Squirrelfish prefer aquariums with strong water circulation.